 - Rope or marking tape to rope off areas

-- Cardboard and markers for signs, or commercially made reusable banners and signs
+- Cardboard and markers for signs, or commercially made reusable

-- PA sytem or megaphone
+- PA system or megaphone

 - Announcement flyers or posters